EU VAT place of supply rules

 How to contact HMRC to clarify your status

 Because of these conditions the vast majority of digital platforms will be liable to account for the VAT on the third party sales.
-However, if you remain unsure about your responsibility, please contact HMRC’s Non-Statutory Clearance Team for full guidance on non-statutory clearances.
+However, if you remain unsure about your responsibility, contact HMRC’s Non-Statutory Clearance Team for full guidance on non-statutory clearances.

 Role of payment services